top of page

 Japan: The Ariake Sea, Landscapes Between Tradition and Tides

 The Ariake Sea is a vast bay located in the southwest of Japan, extending into the prefectures of Saga, Nagasaki, Kumamoto, and Fukuoka.
-It is the largest bay in Japan in terms of area and features many interesting spots for photography such as Torii gates, fishing huts and the famous Nori seaweed farms.
-Fine Art Print © O. Robert (Purchase here) Also known as Ariake-kai in Japanese, the Ariake Sea covers an area of about 1700 square kilometers.
-A notable feature of the Ariak
+It is the largest bay in Japan and features many fascinating spots for photography, such as Torii gates, fishing huts and the famous Nori seaweed farms.
+Fine Art Print © O. Robert (Purchase here) Also known as "Ariake-kai" in Japanese, the Ariake Sea covers an area of about 1.700 square kilometers.
+A notable feature of the Ariake Sea is its

 Japan: The Torii, Symbols of Purity and Spiritual Transition

-The Torii are not just architectural elements that define the landscapes and sacred spaces of Japan.
+The Torii (鳥居) are not just architectural elements that define the landscapes and sacred spaces of Japan.
 They embody the very essence of Japanese culture and spirituality.
 Opening a gateway to the history, beliefs, and values of a nation, they symbolize the passage from the profane world to the sacred world, according to Shinto religion.
-Fine Art Print © O. Robert (Purchase here) The Torii is literally translated as " bird gate " or " where birds perch " in Japanese.
-It constitut
+Fine Art Print © O. Robert (Purchase here) The Torii, 鳥居 in Japanese, is literally translated as "bird gate" or "where birds perch".
+It con

 bottom of page